Platform and Technology Capabilities

 Very often, e-commerce visitors get lost in the maze of millions of products.
 Chatbots can help such customers find the exact product they are looking for in a huge catalog and directly jump to the checkout page, or obtain information on current sales.
-By providing answers or advice to specific customer inquiries, chatbots can guide clients and enable them to make purchases on the fly. eBay’s ShopBot guides customers through their products, asks questions to understand their needs and offers recommendations like a real sales associate.
+By providing answers or advice to specific customer inquiries, chatbots can guide clients and enable them to make purchases on the fly.
+For example, eBay’s ShopBot guides customers through their products, asks questions to understand their needs, and offers recommendations like a real sales associate.

 Contrary to popular belief, an abandoned cart can also be a great source of revenue.
 Chatbots can remind users of items in their abandoned shopping cart and ask them if they are willing to proceed towards checkout or if they would like to clean their cart.
 On most occasions, such reminders push customers to revisit their cart and enable them to purchase some if not all of the items in their cart.

 E-commerce customers are always on the lookout for high-value experiences that make their shopping journey exciting and personal.
 One way to achieve this is by allowing consumers to engage in one-to-one conversations with chatbots and have their questions answered quickly and easily.
 If you’re planning on building your own chatbot and offering a customer experience like never before, here are some tips:

 Although chatbots can hold conversations just as fluently as humans, never let customers assume they are speaking to a human and not a bot.
 Automated responses can help gather basic information from customers, but since many do not prefer speaking to machines, its best if you admit who you are, rather than trying to be someone you’re not.